vinodsr/node-red-contrib-tuya-smart-device/README.md

 You will get the device id and the key once you run the wizard program as per the instructiions

+Get more details about latest version changes in the [CHANGELOG.md](./changelog.md)

 # Setup

 [(Back to top)](#table-of-contents)